Kong/kong-upgrade-tests/README.md

 This script will do the following:

 1. Install a base version
-2. Migrate a test database to the base version
+2. Migrate a test database to the base version, bootstrapping if needed
 3. Start Kong
 4. **Run all tests in the `before/` directory**
-5. Stop Kong
+5. Install the target version
-6. Install the target version
+6. **Run `kong migrations up`** from the target version folder
-7. **Run the migrations** -> on non success, we caught an error
-8. Start Kong
+7. **Run all tests in the `migrating/` directory** using two nodes, one in the base version and one in the target version.
+8. **Run `kong migrations finish`**
+9. Stop kong base version node
-4. **Run all tests in the `after/` directory**
+10. **Run all tests in the `after/` directory** on the target kong node
-10. Stop Kong
+11. Stop the target kong node
-11. Cleanup
+12. Cleanup

 ## Usage